 Everyone is aware of horses, but you’d be shocked at how little knowledge most people have about them.

 There are many myths, and everyone has an opinion.

-Here are some important horse facts to help clear up any misunderstandings, especially if you’re thinking about taking riding lessons or getting a horse for the first time.1.
-They are big.
+Here are some important horse facts to help clear up any misunderstandings, especially if you’re thinking about taking riding lessons or getting a horse for the first time.

 Usually, the first thing people notice about a horse is how big it is.